postmanlabs/postman-runtime/docs/protocol-profile-behavior.md

 - `removeRefererHeaderOnRedirect`<br/>
 Removes the `referer` header when a redirect happens.

+- `tlsPreferServerCiphers:Boolean`<br/>
+Use the server's cipher suite order instead of the client's during negotiation

+- `tlsDisabledProtocols:Array`<br/>
+the SSL and TLS protocol versions to disabled during negotiation

+- `tlsCipherSelection:Array`<br/>
+Order of cipher suites that the SSL server profile uses to establish a secure connection

 **A collection with protocol profile behaviors:**

 ```javascript
 {
   "info": {